learn-co-curriculum/advanced-decryption/README.md

 In `spec/decoder_spec.rb`, there is one pending test.
 Remove the `x` before the final test to run it.
 Ideally, your code should be fast enough to pass this test in under 45 minutes.

 This bonus will be very challenging, so give yourself a couple days of thinking about it if the answer is not obvious.
-Remember, recusion may not be the fastest way to approach this problem.
+Remember, recursion may not be the fastest way to approach this problem.

 ## Resources
 * [Ruby Docs](http://www.ruby-doc.org/core-2.1.2/) - [Strings](http://www.ruby-doc.org/core-2.1.2/String.html)